ZeduloAdmin/gf180_efuse_compiler/README.md

 2. KLayout 0.29+ (for DRC & LVS).
 3. magic (any version compatible with GF180MCU PDK for the circuit extraction).
 4. Xyce (any version compatible with GF180MCU PDK for the circuit verification).
+5. LibreLane version with GF180MCU support, environment from [wafer.space project template](https://github.com/wafer-space/gf180mcu-project-template) is recommended.

-Additionally the open source GF180MCU PDK should be installed and environmental variables PDK_ROOT should point to it's location and variable PDK to directory name.
+Additionally the open source GF180MCU PDK should be installed and environmental variable PDK_ROOT should be set to it's location and variable PDK to specific PDK variant (for example gf180mcuD).
 The recommended way to install the PDK is the [ciel tool](https://github.com/fossi-foundation/ciel).

-Alternatively it's possible to use a ready made container with all required tools and PDK preinstalled like the [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS) container.
+Alternatively it's possible to use a ready made environment with all required tools and PDK preinstalled like the [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS) container (does not contain suitable LibreLane yet, digital wrapper generation will not work) or [wafer.space project template environment](https://github.com/wafer-space/gf180mcu-project-template) (Xyce is not included).

 ## How to run